-The level of a subordinate or employee does not depend upon his qualifications and abilities only.
-Forgetting best of his work performance, the gap between a bility and willingness has to be filled which helps in improving the level of performance of subordinates.
-This will result to
+andabilities only.
+Forgetting best of his work performance, the gap between a bility and willingness ha stobe filled which helps in improving the level of performance of subordinates.
+This will result to a.
+Increase in productivity

-- a.
-Increaseinproductivity

 - b.
-Reducing costofoperations

-- c.
+Reducing costofoperations - c.
 Improvingoverallefficiency